n2geoff/testit/README.md

 by default, your test results are logged to the console

 ```
-+ my passing test
++OK my passing test
-- my failing test
+-ERR my failing test
+---
-- - Error: just wanted to fail fast
+Error: just wanted to fail fast
     ...error stack...
+---

 # tests 2 pass 1 fail 1
 ```

-A `+` will proceed test lines that *pass* and a `-` for those that *fail*, the trace back `file:line` is included after the failing test proceeded by `- -`
+A `+OK` will proceed test lines that *pass* and a `-ERR` for those that *fail*, the error stack is included after the failing test wrapped in `---`

 You can, however, write your own custom test runner...

-> NOTE: API still in flux, and may change to closer match TAP

 ### Custom Test Runners